Cedar Behavioral Health offers same-day admission. Call (508) 310-4580

 Intrusive Thoughts OCD: Battling Unwanted Thoughts

 The subject matter of these invasive musings can be extremely disconcerting and may incite significant feelings of guilt and disgrace.
 Afflicted individuals often feel alone and burdened with the apprehension that they could succumb to their intrusive thought or that it reflects actual desires.
-Thus are tormented by persistent and troubling reflections.
+Thus, they are tormented by persistent and troubling reflections.

 Employing mindfulness-infused CBT has shown promising outcomes for managing such conditions effectively.
 It equips people with skills necessary for understanding that dreaded repercussions are improbable.
 This technique assists them in cultivating a more adaptive interaction with their inner experiences while diminishing reliance on coping through mental acts.